Description

 In May 1943 the French proposed to the USA that the incomplete Jean Bart be finished in a US yard as a combination anti-aircraft / carrier platform.
 Jean Bart had already given up her four operational 380 mm (14.96") guns to re-arm sister-ship Richelieu, so this proposal saw refitting Jean Bart's single main turret with four 34 cm (13.4") guns taken from the old battleship Lorraine together with cradles from the Métline coastal defense battery in Tunisia.
 All smaller caliber guns were to be removed and replaced with fifteen twin 5"/38 (12.7 cm) mountings and sixteen 40 mm Bofors quad mountings.
 Six aircraft of either USA Avenger or British Barracuda torpedo bomber types along with US Hellcat or British Seafire fighters were to be carried.
 A second proposed reconstruction saw removal of all aircraft facilities and the secondary battery increased to seventeen twin 5"/38 (12.7 cm) mountings along with twenty 40 mm quads.
 This latter design also entailed using eight Mark 37 GFCS and twenty Mark 51 fire control systems.
 Nothing came of this plan as the USN decided that their resources would be much better spent turning out new ships rather than to use them to rearm an obsolescent foreign warship - the guns and directors were the equivalent of about six Gearing class destroyers.
 Following this decision, Jean Bart then languished until her postwar rebuild in France.

 As for Lorraine, she saw action during "Operation Dragoon," the invasion of South France, where she bombarded the 34 cm guns at Cap Cépet.
-The firm of Crucible Steel manufactured 340 mm HC shells and the USN probably also supplied SPD charges which were used by Lorraine.
+Later, the firm of Crucible Steel manufactured 340 mm HC shells and the USN probably also supplied SPD charges to be used by Lorraine.
+See sketch below.

 Gun construction was generally similar to that of the 380 mm (14.96") guns used on the later Richelieu class battleships, but there was an additional C tube and no loose liner.
-The Welin breech block is believed to have opened horizontally.
+Used a Farçot breech mechanism with a three-motion interrupted thread (not a Welin) breech plug which was worked hydraulically or manually.

 French guns designed between about 1902 and 1922 were designated in centimeters.
 Actual bore length was 45.82 calibers.